 The Company is engaged in the acquisition, development, licensing and commercialization of and the investment in, directly or through business acquisitions, technologies developed in Hungary.
 In furtherance of its business, the Company provides research and development services to the companies, inventors from whom it acquires technologies or participation interests in technologies.
-A goal of the Company is to support research and development activities and to sell the products of inventions to the technological market
+A goal of the Company is to support research and development activities and to sell the products of inventions to the technological market.

-From inception through June 30, 2010, the Company primarily focused on the raising of capital.
-As of June 30, 2010, the Company manages eight technologies, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deiing solution and PVC shielded electric cable recycling technology), and an equity interest in 'in4 Kft', a company formed to develop next generation internet based semantic search and content organizer applications.
+From inception through March 31, 2011, the Company primarily focused on the raising of capital.
+As of March 31, 2011, the Company manages eight technologies, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deicing solution and PVC shielded electric cable recycling technology), and an equity interest in 'in4 Kft', a company formed to develop next generation semantic internet based search engine and content organizer applications.
 All of these technologies are still in the development stage (see Note 4).